I had to cancel our trip to Legoland, and it nearly broke my heart.

 As parents we can be hard on ourselves because we want the best for our children.
 However, that doesn’t always mean taking them on expensive vacations or making sure they visit every trampoline house in the Valley.
 Good fun and spending quality time together don’t always come down to money.
 It’s good to remember the best care we can give them starts with us.

 That day at the park started me on a quest to find more things I could do with her that were low-cost, fun and would help her learn and grow.
-I checked the First Things First online Parent Kit for age-appropriate suggestions and got to work on a list of how we could spend quality time together.
+I checked First Things First’s Ages and Stages for age-appropriate suggestions and got to work on a list of how we could spend quality time together.
 Here are a few things from the list.

 About 90 percent of a child’s brain develops before kindergarten.
 Since those brain connections are formed through experiences, I wanted my daughter to learn in a way that was positive and fun.
 Reading with her is a great activity to do together and there is almost no cost.